-When we act, we consider how a financial promotion or advert could lead to people losing out − either:
+In deciding whether to act, we consider how a financial promotion or advert could lead to people suffering harm − either:

 How we decide whether a promotion should be banned

-If a firm doesn't agree with our decision, it can refer our decision to the Upper Tribunal.
+If a firm doesn’t agree with our decision, it can make representations to us and ultimately refer our decision to the Upper Tribunal.